Introduction

 Answering Your Top Questions About Reading

-Reading enhances cognitive skills, emotional well-being, and social awareness.
-It also fosters critical thinking and lifelong learning.
+Reading builds cognitive skills, emotional intelligence, and critical thinking.
+It enhances academic success and lifelong learning.

-3. What role do digital tools play in promoting reading?
+What role do digital tools play in reading habits?

 Final Thoughts